-The Aldi Foróige Youth Citizenship Awards 2019 will take place on Saturday, 13th April in the National Indoor Arena of the National Sports Campus in Blanchardstown, Dublin 15!
+This year the Aldi Foróige Youth Citizenship Awards will take place on Saturday April 13th in the National Indoor Arena, in the National Sports Campus, Blanchardstown.

 As the 50th Anniversary of the Youth Citizenship Programme, it is a very special year for the awards!